-When moving to Sydney, there are three things you need to think about before you start packing.
+Three things to think about before you start packing.

-1. What are you going to pack in your suitcase and will it tide you over until your shipment arrives?
-(Our shipment took over 3 months to arrive.)
+- What are you going to pack in your suitcase that will tide you over until your shipment arrives?
+(Our shipment took over three months to arrive.)

-2. What (if anything) can you box up and send to have with you before your shipment arrives?
+- What (if anything) can you box up and send to have with you before your shipment arrives in Australia?

-3. Packing up your house, do your really need to take everything?
+- Packing up your house, do you really need to take everything?

-After you get your flight to Sydney sorted, call the airline and ask about increasing your baggage allowance and what they charge for extra bags.
-Sometimes it works out better financially to split the weight between two bags if you will not be charged an extra baggage fee.
+After you get your flight to Australia sorted, call the airline and ask about increasing your baggage allowance.
+Don’t forget to ask what they charge for extra bags.

 There is no need to go too crazy with packing up your whole wardrobe and taking it on the plane with you.